-Univ. of Alabama Returns $21.5 Million Gift; Donor Urged Boycott Over Abortion Law
+Univ.
+Of Alabama Returns $21.5 Million Gift; Donor Urged Boycott Over Abortion Law

 Updated at 2 p.m.
 ET

-The University of Alabama's Board of Trustees has decided to return a $21.5 million gift from Hugh Culverhouse, Jr. — the school's biggest donor — and take his name off of its law school.
-The move comes after a dispute in which Culverhouse urged that a boycott of Alabama over its new abortion law should include the university.
+The University of Alabama's Board of Trustees has voted to return a $21.5 million gift from Hugh Culverhouse Jr. — the school's biggest donor — and take his name off its law school.
+The move comes after Culverhouse urged businesses and prospective students to boycott the university and the state over Alabama's new abortion law.

-The school says it the transfer of the $21.5 million was processed Friday morning.
+The school says the transaction to return the funds was processed Friday morning and that it will also return any accrued interest.
+Last fall, Culverhouse pledged to donate a total of $26.5 million over four years.

 "The action taken by the Board today was a direct result of Mr. Culverhouse's ongoing attempts to interfere in the operations of the Law School," the university's vice chancellor for communication, Kellee Reinhart, said Friday.
 "That was the only reason the Board voted to remove his name and return his money."

-Culverhouse also said he never demanded that his $21.5 million be refunded — and he said he's now left wondering if the university's fast action in returning the money is an attempt "to silence my opinions."
+"I want to make clear that I never demanded that $21.5 million be refunded and wonder if the University is attempting to silence my opinions by their quick response.
+I will not be silenced."

-Culverhouse, a Florida lawyer and investor whose father was the longtime owner of the Tampa Bay Buccaneers, made the largest donation in the school's 187-year history last September, in a gift that totaled $26.5 million.
+Culverhouse, a Florida lawyer and investor whose father was a longtime owner of the Tampa Bay Buccaneers, made the largest donation in the school's 187-year history last September when he committed to give $26.5 million.
+The school had not yet received the remaining $5 million.

-But months after that donation was announced, Culverhouse joined those calling for a boycott of Alabama over its new and restrictive abortion law, which outlaws most abortions at any stage of a pregnancy, and does not include exceptions for cases of rape or incest.
+But months after the donation was announced, Culverhouse joined those calling for a boycott of Alabama after the governor signed a restrictive abortion law, which outlaws nearly all abortions and does not include exceptions for cases of rape or incest.

 Culverhouse's attorney, Lawrence Kellogg, was quoted last month by Florida Politics as saying, "Sixty-six percent of the students at Alabama pay out-of-state tuition.
 A boycott by them could certainly be effective."